-We headed over to the Alexander Hamilton Museum in Harlem first off, via LYFT, and then used the subway system to go to the World Trade Memorial, up to the One World Center overlook and then up to Hudson Yards to see the Vessel.
+We headed over to the Alexander Hamilton Museum in Harlem first, via LYFT, and then used the subway system to go to the World Trade Memorial, up to the One World Center overlook and then up to Hudson Yards to see the Vessel.
 We then headed over to Roosevelt Island to visit with friends who brought us back to the hotel - met up with others going on the tour to South Africa and enjoyed a great evening at the bar and restaurant.

-The c.1802 Alexander Hamilton House
+The c.1802 Alexander Hamilton House:

-View of Harlem
+Views of Harlem architecture:

-At the World Trade Center
+Views from the World Trade Center and Memorial:

-Subway tile work
+Subway tile work:

-View of Manhattan from our friend's home on Roosevelt Island
+View of Manhattan from our friend's home on Roosevelt Island:

-Playing Twister at the TWA hotel
+Playing Twister at the TWA Hotel:

 Day 3 & 4 were travel days.
 We left JFK on a 10:40am Emirates Air flight for Dubai.
 A very long flight - about 12 1/2 hours in the air; plus a 45 minute lay-over in Dubai and then a 9 1/2 hour flight to Cape Town.
 I wasn't overly impressed with Emirates Air.
 We got into Cape Town at about 5PM the next day and were greeted by our travel tour guide.
 Had a nice drive over the mountains to Hermanus for the next two nights.
 Could not have asked for better weather: about 75 degrees and no clouds in the sky.
-We have wonderful accommodations and great food for dinner at the Schulphoek Inn.
+We had wonderful accommodations and great food for dinner at the Schulphoek Inn.
 Views from the drive over to Hermanus:

 A view of our hotel room: